 Federal law protects many workers who are age 40 or older from being discriminated against based on their age.
 If you work (or apply for a job) at a company that has 20 or more employees, the federal Age Discrimination in Employment Act (ADEA) generally does not allow your employer to base hiring, firing, or any other employment decisions on the fact that you are age 40 or older.

 New York State and New York City human rights laws cover more cases than the ADEA.
 If you work (or apply for a job) at a company that employs 4 or more employees, New York law does not allow your employer to base hiring, firing or any other employment decisions on the fact that you are age 40 or older, unless a certain age is truly needed for your specific position.

 Each case is different.
 Whether you are the victim of age discrimination depends on the facts of your case.
 Here are some examples of possible age discrimination:

-- Your company is downsizing, but all or most of the employees being laid off are “older.”
+- Your company is downsizing, but most of the employees being laid off are age 40 or older;

-- You have always received stellar reviews and then are laid off and replaced with a much younger, less experienced person.
+- You always get great reviews and then you are laid off and are replaced with a much younger, less experienced person;

-- You are passed over for a promotion in favor of a less qualified, but younger worker.
+- You are passed over for a promotion, which is instead given to a less qualified, younger worker;

-- Your employer does not permit older workers to take training programs or otherwise promote their growth.
+- Your boss does not allow older workers to attend training programs;

-- You apply for a position and hear that you were not hired because you “look” too old.
+- You apply for a job and learn that you did not get it because you “look” too old;

-- Valuable accounts or clients are being steered to younger workers.
+- Valuable accounts or clients are being given to younger workers;

 Changes may occur in this area of law.
 The information provided is brought to you as a public service with the help and assistance of volunteer legal editors, and is intended to help you better understand the law in general.
 It is not intended to be legal advice regarding your particular problem or to substitute for the advice of a lawyer.